 You have the option of filing your divorce complaint and forms online, through the mail, or in person.
 However, there are court requirements beyond the filing fee, such as a certain number of copies that must be included, and then you have to “serve” the other spouse in accordance with the Court rules.
 Email is not sufficient.
 To really understand the rules you have to follow, talk to an attorney, or have your attorney handle this for you.

 After you file for divorce, you’ll get copies of the complaint, summons, and other forms with the docket number on them.
 You must serve your spouse with these documents in a specified time frame and in a way that is approved by the Court Rules, then provide proof of that service to the court within a specified time frame.
 New Jersey law dictates service of process, which your lawyer can also explain to you.

 A Bergen County, NJ Dissolution Attorney Can Help

 Whether you’re ready to file right away or are interested in learning more about divorce, call Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC at (201) 340-9036.
 You also can reach out through our online form.
-We fiercely advocate for our client’s best interests during divorce.
+As experienced New Jersey divorce lawyer, we fiercely advocate for our client’s best interests during divorce.
 We’ll work to get you the best outcomes for custody, visitation, the division of property, and alimony/spousal support.